octopize/avatar-python/doc/source/user_guide.rst

 How to generate the report
 --------------------------

-You can create an avatarization report after having executed an avatarization job, and well as a signal metrics and a privacy metrics job.
+You can create an avatarization report after having executed all of the following jobs:

+-  an avatarization job
+-  a signal metrics job
+-  a privacy metrics job

 .. code:: python